scallop/scallop/README.md

-                               //and for lists of primitives .props('D',"some key-value pairs") .args(List("-Dalpha=1","-D","betta=2","gamma=3", "Pigeon")) // you can add parameters a bit later .verify
+                               //and for lists of primitives .props('D',"some key-value pairs") .args(List("-Dalpha=1","-D","betta=2","gamma=3", "Pigeon")) // you can add parameters a bit later .trailArg[String]("pet name") // you can specify what do you want to get from the end of
+                                // args list
+  .verify

 opts.get[Boolean]("donkey") should equal (Some(true))